naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Happy: No, the party has just started.

-WitchArrietty Happy: Yeah!
-It's one spooky of a place for it, right Molly?
+WitchWitchArrietty Happy: Yeah!
+It's one spooky of a place for it, right UlalaMolly?

-WitchArrietty: ...Molly?
+WitchWitchArrietty: ...UlalaMolly?

 Fake Snicker: **[giggles at the fainted girl]** Hehe, well that's what we call a halloween scare!